neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 I think, even with the seemingly 'meanest' person, if one has the patience to continuously show them a softer side, that person will slowly soften as well, mirroring how you treat them.
 Sure it may take time, and most of us don't have this kind of patience, but I think for the majority of people, this is most definitely the case.

-As Gretchen Rubin puts it, _"I can’t make [someone else] change, but when I change, a relationship changes."_
+As Gretchen Rubin puts it, "_I can’t make [someone else] change, but when I change, a relationship changes._"

 ### As a leader, everything is your fault.
 For me, being a leader comes down to 100% ownership.